bezebee/MS4/README.md

 # User Stories

 ### Viewing and Navigation
-- As a shopper I want to be able to View the list of products to purchase some
+- As a shopper I want to be able to view the list of products to purchase some
-- As a shopper I want to be able to VIew individual product details to identify the price, description, rating, image and available sizes
+- As a shopper I want to be able to view individual product details to identify the price and description
-- As a shopper I want to be able to Quickly identify deals, clearance items and special offers to take advantage of special savings on products I'd like to purchase
+- As a shopper I want to be able to quickly identify  special offers to take advantage of special savings on products I'd like to buy
-- As a shopper I want to be able to Easily view the total of my purchases at any time to avoid spending too much
+- As a shopper I want to be able to easily view the total of my purchases at any time to see the history of my purchases and how much I spent.

 ### Registration and User Accounts
-- As a registered shopper I want to be able to easily register for an account so I can have a personal account and be able to view my profile
+- As a registered shopper I want to be able to easily register for an account so I can have a personal account, be able to see what I purchased or designs I uploaded
 - As a registered shopper I want to be able to easily login or logout so I can access my personal account information
 - As a registered shopper I want to be able to easily recover my password in case I forget it so I can recover access to my account
 - As a registered shopper I want to be able to receive an email confirmation after registering so I can verify that my account registration was successful